 California Proposition 65

-California Proposition 65 is a regulation enforced in the state of California restricting the use of more than 900 kinds of toxic chemical substances used in consumer products.
-It requires that consumer products manufactured, imported, or sold in California must conform to the chemical restriction requirements and such products should not pose harm to the users.
+California Proposition 65 restricts the use of more than 900 kinds of toxic chemical substances used in consumer products.
+It requires products manufactured, imported, or sold in California to conform to the chemical restriction requirements so that such products do not pose harm to the users.

-There are six phthalates listed on Proposition 65 because they can cause birth defects, brain damage, reproductive harm, or cancers to the users.
-These phthalates are:
+The proposition restricts the following phthalates as they can cause birth defects, brain damage, reproductive harm, or cancers to consumers:

 Vermont Bans on Phthalates in Children’s Products

-The state of Vermont prohibits the manufacturer and marketing of food packaging and children’s products containing phthalates.
+The state of Vermont prohibits the manufacturing and marketing of food packaging and children’s products containing “chemicals of high concern”, which include some types of phthalates.

 Maine’s Act To Protect the Environment and Public Health by Further Reducing Toxic Chemicals in Packaging

-Maine forbids the sales of food packaging containing phthalates.
-In particular, printing materials on the packaging, inducing inks, dyes, pigments, adhesives, stabilizers, coatings, plasticizers or any other additives, shall not contain any amount of phthalates.
+Maine forbids the sale of food packaging that contains phthalates.
+In particular, the following substances and materials should not contain any amount of phthalates:

 Phthalate Lab Testing